LeNPaul/Lagrange/menu/contact.md

 ---
 layout: page
-title: About - Archis Joglekar
+title: Contact - Archis Joglekar
 ---

 If you are having any problems, any questions or suggestions, feel free to